kyrlian/ap37/README.md

   - Show favorite apps in the bottom
   - Show markets only in 'home' mode
   - Show transmissions only in 'home' mode
+  - Adapt layout in landscape orientation
+  - Activate word and line glitches one by one
 - [loader.js](./loader.js) loads a file from internet and uses it as a launcher script, good for testing.

 Original [ap37](https://github.com/apseren/ap37) README: